Tavleen Singh: Biography

-Singh was born in Mussoorie in 1950 in a Jat Sikh family.
-She studied at the Welham Girls School.
-She did a short-term Journalism course from the New Delhi Polytechnic in 1969.
+Singh was born in Mussoorie in 1950 in a Sikh family.
+She studied at Welham Girls' School.
+She did a short-term journalism course from the New Delhi Polytechnic in 1969.
 She graduated from St. Bede's College, Shimla.

 She completed her education in India and started her career with a reporting job at the Evening Mail, Slough (England), where she worked and trained for two and a half years under the Westminster Press/Thompson training scheme.

 Singh returned to India in 1974 to work with The Statesman as a reporter.
 She joined The Telegraph as a Special Correspondent in 1982.
-In 1985 and also in 1987 she became the South Asia correspondent of the Sunday Times, London.
+In 1985 and 1987 she was the South Asia correspondent of the Sunday Times, London.

 Subsequently, she became a freelancer and started writing for India Today and The Indian Express.

-In 1990 she began her stint with television by heading Plus Channel's Delhi bureau.
+In 1990, she began her stint with television by heading Plus Channel's Delhi bureau.
 Singh presented two video magazines called People Plus and Business Plus.
 She has done Ek Din Ek Jeevan, a Hindi weekly programme for STAR Plus.